 some dried fruits, such raisins, prunes, and dates

 some vegetables, such as cooked broccoli, cooked spinach, potatoes, sweet potatoes, mushrooms, peas, and cucumbers.

 Your doctor might also recommend a potassium supplement.
 But your doctor will not recommend more potassium if you have chronic kidney disease or if you take certain medications.

 Doing regular exercise (such as walking, jogging, or biking) is also important.
 Doctors recommend that most people with high blood pressure get at least 30 minutes of exercise three to five times a week.

 You need to exercise regularly to keep your blood pressure down.
 If you stop exercising, it may rise again.
 Check with your doctor about what type of exercise routine might be best for you.

 If you drink a lot of alcohol, cutting down can reduce your blood pressure.

 If you have high blood pressure, smoking can further increase your chance of serious heart and blood pressure problems.
-So giving up smoking is important.
+So quitting smoking is important.
 You can ask your doctor for help.

-There are many different types of medicine that can lower your blood pressure.
-Taking one or more of these medicines can:
+There are many different types of medication that can lower your blood pressure.
+Taking one or more of these medications can:

 help lower your blood pressure